-These are our favorite Chinese restaurants that are open on Christmas Eve and Christmas Day—whether you’re celebrating the great Jewish tradition of eating Chinese food on December 25, or just craving Peking duck after opening those presents.
+These are our favorite Chinese restaurants around DC right now, all open on Christmas Eve and Christmas Day—whether you’re celebrating the great Jewish tradition of eating Chinese food on December 25, or just craving Peking duck after opening presents.

 4316 Markham St., Annandale, 703-813-8181; 1319 Rockville Pike, Rockville, 301-251-7878

 There are no carts at these dim sum houses, but we’ll trade the ease of a point-and-order system for fresh dishes that emerge hot from the kitchen.
 Tick off items on paper—they’ll come quickly, so order in batches.
-We feasted on spicy wontons, dan-dan noodles, and egg-stuffed pastries.
+We love feasting on spicy wontons, dan-dan noodles, beef rolls, and egg-stuffed pastries.
 It’s hard to go wrong, unless you arrive cashless.
 (Credit cards aren’t taken.)

 Bob’s Shanghai 66